 I installed the MT 07 shorty levers as I like to ride using 2 or 3 fingers on the brake and clutch.
 These also look great and are well made.
 There is a slight weight loss as they are short by about 25mm.

 They look so much better than the stock silver ones and give the motorcycle a rugged street look.
 Check out my review and installation of the MT 07 shorty levers.
+They are the best and make the motorcycle look fantastic.

 Best MT07 mods conclusion